httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 of {{RFC7034}}.
 A document's "site for cookies" is the top-level origin if and only if the top-level origin is same-site with the document's origin, and with each of the document's ancestor documents' origins.
-Otherwise its "site for cookies" is an origin set to a globally unique identifier.
+Otherwise its "site for cookies" is an origin set to an opaque origin.

 Given a Document (`document`), the following algorithm returns its "site for cookies":